Centers of Excellence

 We have great EMS providers in our area who can stabilize the patient and help physicians and WakeMed prepare for the patient’s arrival.

-Here is a simple test from the National Stroke Association to help determine if a person is having a stroke.
+Here is a simple test from the American Stroke Association to help determine if a person is having a stroke.

-Ask the person to raise both arms.
-Does one drift down?
+Arms - Ask the person to raise both arms.
+Does one arm drift down?

 See any of these signs?
-Act fast, and call 911 to get to the nearest hospital where acute stroke treatment is readily available.
+BE FAST, and call 911 to get to the nearest hospital where acute stroke treatment is readily available.

 The faster a stroke patient receives treatment, the better the chances of recovery.